 Blogs

-LED Lights-A Complete Guide for 2024
+LED Lights-A Complete Guide for 2025

-LED Lights-A Complete Guide for 2024
+LED Lights-A Complete Guide for 2025

-Last updated on April 14, 2024
+Last updated on February 3, 2025

 What are LED lights

-LEDs stand for Light Emitting Diodes, and are solid-state diodes that require little energy to work and last longer than your standard filament bulbs.
+LEDs stand for light-emitting diodes and are solid-state diodes that require little energy to work and last longer than your standard filament bulbs.
+They produce light when an electrical current passes through the semiconductor, which dissipates light energy.

 Understanding the LED prime structure gives a clearer interpretation of the complete lighting process.
-The optic is a key element in the LED which is responsible for the forward directional feature of the light and is made of plastic to reduce the potential for damage.
+The optic is a key element in the LED, which is responsible for the forward directional feature of the light and is made of plastic to reduce the potential for damage.

-Another part are the LED chips that produce the lights and are fixed on the heat sink.
+Another part is the LED chips that produce the lights and are fixed on the heat sink.
 The circuit board of the LED fixture is the power control and regulation unit, which is associated with the driver.

 The housing is the holding enclosure for the LED lamp and is typically constructed from aluminium, and the base is the bottom section of the bulb.

-These parts are common to a variety of LED types, that are constructed under different circumstances and have varying technology, to be used for different purposes.
+These parts are common to a variety of LED types that are constructed under different circumstances and have varying technology to be used for different purposes.

 Another type is Bi-color LEDs which, as the name suggests, emit two colours depending on the configuration of the leads, which are usually two anodes and a cathode.

 A common LED type is the RGB LED.
-RGB is an abbreviation for Red, Blue, and Green colours and the LEDs produce the range of colours mentioned.
+RGB is an abbreviation for Red, Blue, and Green colours, and the LEDs produce the range of colours mentioned.

 SMD LED types stand for surface mount light-emitting diodes and can be easily spotted due to their physical dimensions.

-One final type is the 5 millimetre LED.
+One final type is the 5-millimetre LED.
 It has two leads, an anode and a cathode, usually annotated A and C, respectively.

 The anode has a longer lead and is usually rounded, while the cathode is shorter and is filed down flat.
 The anode is the side where the current flows into the LED, while the cathode is where the current flows out.